- Free to download

 If you want to give OpenCart a go without downloading anything, there are two free demos available.
 One shows you what the storefront looks like, while the other gives you access to the admin.

-OpenCart has also recently released a new, cloud-based version of their software.
+OpenCart has recently released a new, cloud-based version of their software.
 Pricing for this version is based on the number of stores merchants create and the amount of storage they require.
 OpenCart Cloud is not yet perfect.
 The development team is still working out a few bugs.
 OpenCart recommends you stick with the downloadable version for now.
 However, we’ll keep an eye on OpenCart Cloud going forward.
+Test out OpenCart Cloud with a free 14 day trial.

 Locally-installed.
 OpenCart is free, open-source software.
 You’ll have to set up hosting on your own.
 OpenCart recommends their partner A2 Hosting.